Instrumental rock

 During the 1980s and 1990s, the instrumental rock genre was dominated by several guitar soloists, including Joe Satriani, Yngwie Malmsteen and Steve Vai.
 The 2000s gave way to a new style of instrumental performer.
 For example, John Lowery (a.k.a.
-John 5), released a solo instrumental album.
+John 5), released a series of solo instrumental albums.
 The 2000s also saw the rise of instrumental music by bands that have been labeled post-rock.

 Early history

 Instrumental rock was most popular during rock and roll's first decade (mid-1950s to mid-1960s), before the British Invasion.